Mucenici, a traditional Romanian honey and walnut pastry recipe made only once a year on March 9th to celebrate the Forty Martyrs of Sebaste.

 Make the filling:

 - While the dough is rising, make the filling.
-In a medium bowl, place the ground walnuts and powder sugar.
-Stir to combine.
+Place the ground walnuts and powdered sugar in a medium bowl and stir to combine.

 - Add the milk slowly to form a thick mixture.